Neurodivergent-Affirming Therapy in Tucson & Oro Valley, Arizona

-I’m the owner and Clinical Director of Olive Branch Counseling, a growing group practice in Tucson, AZ.
+I’m the owner and Clinical Director of Olive Branch Counseling, a group practice in Tucson, Arizona.

 As someone who went my whole childhood with undiagnosed neurodivergence, I’m passionate about creating spaces where others have a safe place to land and explore their identity — finding clarity and validation.